LGBTQ+ families working with NDIS providers

-If your child has disability or developmental delay and your child or someone in your family is LGBTQ+, you can expect NDIS services to be respectful and inclusive.
-For example, you can expect NDIS service providers, NDIS professionals and NDIS support workers to:
+If your child has disability, developmental delay or developmental concerns and your child or someone in your family is LGBTQ+, you can expect NDIS providers to be respectful and inclusive.
+For example, you can expect NDIS providers, early childhood partners, local area coordinators and support workers to:

 - accept your family without judgment or explanation

 - treat your family with respect and dignity